pure-data/externals-howto/README.rst

 my first external: helloworld
 =============================

-Usually the first attempt learning a programming-language is a “hello world”-application.
+Usually the first attempt at learning a programming language is a “hello world” application.

-In our case, an object class should be created, that prints the line “hello world!!” to the standard error every time it is triggered with a “bang”-message.
+In our case, an object class should be created, that prints the line “hello world!!” to the standard error every time it is triggered with a “bang” message.

 the interface to Pd
 -------------------

-To write a Pd-external a well-defined interface is needed.
-This is provided in the header-file “m\_pd.h”.
+To write a Pd external a well defined interface is needed.
+This is provided in the header file “m\_pd.h”.

 ::